GPII/universal/examples/pspChannelClient/README.md

 }
 ```

-When the PCP issues an update to the preferences (see below), a message will be sent to the PCP once the settings change has been applied to the system:
+When the PSP issues an update to the preferences (see below), a message will be sent to the PSP once the settings change has been applied to the system:

 ```
 {